 - Talk to an adult you trust; don’t keep your feelings inside.
 Telling someone can help you feel less alone; they can help you make a plan to stop the bullying.

-- Stay away from places where bullying happens and near to other children and adults.
-Tell an adult if there is a particular place where you don't feel safe, and why.
+- Tell an adult if there is a particular place where you don't feel safe, and why.

 At Elmhurst, bullying is taken very seriously.
 If at any time, you feel that you are being bullied, speak to a member of staff immediately.
 If you need help to do so, you could: